juliarougier/oblivious_dns/experiments/issues.md

 In this code, the target and the proxy servers are available and editable in the *config.toml* file.

 <img width="1186" alt="Capture d’écran 2021-06-13 à 15 37 59" src="https://user-images.githubusercontent.com/72855563/121809511-5715bf80-cc5d-11eb-9b61-e97e185d2444.png">

+I found some others DNS servers free and available, and I wanted to try with them to send ODoH queries, in order to see (or not) if there are any differences, with query time, information...